christophecvr/macos-script-login-logout/README.md

 Then copy the file login-logout-script.plist to $HOME/Library/LaunchAgents/

-Customize the login-logout.sh to you're needs place it for example $HOME/scripts/ It's what I do all my user scripts ar in a own created map called scripts.
+Customize the login-logout.sh to you're needs place it in $HOME/Library/Scripts .
 - Make script executable.
-- chmod 755 $HOME/scripts/login-logout.sh
+- chmod 755 $HOME/Library/Scripts/login-logout.sh

 # To start the login logout service
 - open terminal